This page is sponsored by:

 This site is the last word on Jayne Mansfield and contains a lengthy biography, many photos, and more.

 This is a great site with tons of rare and original photos of Jayne Mansfield.
-Also, there's a comprehensive listing of links.
+(Note: This site has not been updated in a number of years.)

 Back to Brian's Drive-In Theater